 The subcommittee did not directly discuss the possibilities for recurring operating funding for The Arboretum from LFUCG, although this issue was raised in preliminary Committee surveys.
 Any such discussions should occur among UK and LFUCG leadership.

 Assessment method.
-How we will measure progress on this item: Grant awards for Arboretum projects will be tracked over time and included in the annual budget report.
+How we will measure progress on this item: Grant awards and nonrecurring collaborative agreements for Arboretum projects will be tracked over time and included in the annual budget report.